edgedb/easy-edgedb/README.md

 Looks like it worked.

-So now let's overload the `fight()` function so that more than one character can join together to fight another one.
+So now let's overload the `fight()` function.
+Right now it only works for one `Person` vs. another `Person`, but in the book all the characters get together to try to defeat Dracula.
+We'll need to overload the function so that more than one character can work together to fight.
 There are a lot of ways to do it, but we'll choose a simple one:

 ```
     function fight(names: str, one: int16, two: Person) -> str